 There are quite a few companies out there that offer these types of “loans.”
 Of course, you’ll want to take some time to research your options, but you can peruse some of our favorites here.

 Want to learn more about credit builder loans?
 Check out this video:

 The Bottom Line

 The question is not whether you need a cell phone.
-Maslow says no, societal norms say yes.
+Maslow says no, and societal norms say yes.
 The question is how you will get the cell phone you want and need.
-Hopefully you’ve found some help in the tips we’ve shared!
+Hopefully, you’ve found some help in the tips we’ve shared!

 Nope.
 You do, however, need a credit score.
 Your credit rating will make a difference if you’re trying to finance a new smartphone.

 This depends on your current needs.
 It can be much cheaper to buy the phone outright if you have the cash to do so.

 Tech Radar says that the very best phone in the world right now is the Samsung Galaxy S21 Ultra, which costs around $1200 outright or $50/month on a two-year contract.
 Other top phones include:

 Apple iPhone 13 Pro: starts at $999 outright, $41/month on a two-year contract

 Google Pixel 6 Pro: $899 outright, $38/month on a two-year contract.